Posts

 Inclusive transit is about more than ramps and elevators—it is about rethinking every aspect of a journey.
 It begins with the understanding that people have different needs: a child with sensory sensitivities may require quieter carriages, while someone with limited mobility may need level boarding.
 It also includes the elderly, who may struggle with stairs or unclear signage, and parents with young children, who need space for strollers and safe pathways.

 This is the power of inclusive design.
 It is not about catering to a single group but about creating systems that work for everyone.
-As the blog post The Importance of Accessibility in Public Transportation in Toronto - Making Transit Inclusive for All explains, accessibility is not a checkbox—it is a continuous process of listening, adapting, and improving.
+Accessibility is not a one-time build but a continuous process of listening, adapting, and improving — a lesson the TTC has institutionalized in its multi-year accessibility plan.

 Key Principles of Inclusivity: Universal Design and Beyond